Las Vegas Captive Insurance Attorney

 Traditional Insurance vs. Captive Insurance

-Traditional insurance involves a relationship where a company transfers risk to a third-party company that requires a deductible and charges an annual premium.
+In Las Vegas, traditional insurance involves a relationship in which a company transfers risk to a third-party insurer, which requires a deductible and charges an annual premium.
 These premium payments are pooled with the premiums collected from other insured risks.
-This pool is used by the insurance company to calculate your risk based on the large pool of risks that they insure, resulting in your premium payment.
-This payment may increase each year if your perceived risk changes, especially if there is a claim.
-Each year you go without a claim, the insurance company profits, so they are betting on you not submitting a claim.
+This pool is used by the insurance company to calculate your risk based on the large pool of risks they insure, which determines your premium payment.

 Benefits of Captive Insurance